 If you represent a group interested in volunteering, please call the office at 943-5555 and speak to our Volunteer Coordinator.
 You may also email email@example.com.

 Our goal is to provide special opportunities for youth to become educated about affordable housing while they volunteer with us.
 Volunteering is an opportunity to build self-esteem, learn new skills, receive hands-on job training, and develop a life-long spirit of service.

 While our construction site is only open to youth 16 and older, we work to find other ways that younger ages can engage with Habitat.
 Please contact the Volunteer Coordinator at firstname.lastname@example.org for more details.

 Volunteer hours are not tracked in VolunteerUP.
 All hours are tracked by Volunteer Services in a central database.
 If you need a letter of recognition stating your volunteer hours please contact our Volunteer Coordinator at email@example.com for assistance.

 Volunteers must first sign-in on our volunteer log.
 A safety meeting will begin shortly after your arrival, followed by a short prayer.
 The Site Superintendent will then divide volunteers up into small groups to conquer the day’s tasks.

 Volunteers need to have an ability to swing a hammer and a willingness to give back to their community!
 We will teach you the rest.

 Habitat for Humanity does not provide lunch for volunteers so we suggest you bring your own.
 On occasion, people or groups will provide lunch for all volunteers so you may be surprised on certain build dates.

 Yes.
-Safety standards require that volunteers be 16 or older on construction sites, in the Habitat Store or for a Deconstruct project.
+Safety standards require that volunteers be 16 or older on construction sites and 18 or older in the Habitat Store or for a Deconstruct project.
 Volunteers aged 16 or 17 must have a Liability Form completed by a parent or legal guardian.